omarmoh-ctrl/checkos/README.md

    cd checkos

 # collaberation
-if you wanna work to improve this project with me i would be more than happy to do it
+if you wanna work to improve this project with me I would be more than happy to do it